phun-ky/speccer/README.md

 #### Pin programatically

-from v9.5 you can utilize the `pin` feature to highlight the anatomy of an element programaticaly.
+from v9.5 you can utilize the `pin` feature to annotate or highlight the anatomy of an element programaticaly.
 [Here is an example with a click event](https://codepen.io/phun-ky/pen/LYKOWyP).

 [Kazam_screencast_00002.webm](https://github.com/user-attachments/assets/5c78cece-de46-4876-81f2-98c9108a2103)